 GoCardless are a financial technology company who have built a platform to make it simpler for businesses to take payments from anyone, anywhere in the world.
 They provide a modern system for taking recurring payments and direct debits.

 As a growing FinTech company, they relocated their office from Angel to Clerkenwell into a more agile environment.
-By moving to Sutton Yard in Clerkenwell, GoCardless wanted to stay in a creative hub which would allow them to retain and attract the best talent in their industry.
+By moving to Sutton Yard, GoCardless wanted to stay in a creative hub which would allow them to retain and attract the best talent in their industry.
 This extra space provides the business with room to grow and continue expanding in the future.

 Throughout the office, there are a variety of micro environments which encourage staff to work away from their desks.
 Sofas, armchairs, booths and high benches are examples of the different working environments which staff use for project work, private working or quick meetings.
 One of the main inspirations behind this office design was the concept of trust, an important value which GoCardless promote amongst all their staff.
 This was translated into creating a workspace that promotes diversity, choice and freedom.